abelgomez/ultrastar-pi-party/README.md

 **Just put your Songs inside the `Ultrastar/Songs` directory in the `ultrastar` FAT32 partition.**

-**IMPORTANT:** You must start this image at least once in your Raspberry Pi to allow the Ultrastar partition to be resized to fit the whole SD card free space.
+**IMPORTANT:** You must boot this image at least once in your Raspberry Pi to allow the Ultrastar partition to be resized to fit the whole SD card free space.

 ### Can I safely delete the Ultrastar/.ultrastar-worldparty directory?